 Our Curriculum, Programs, and Special Events

 The Law School’s curriculum, programs, and special events address issues of importance to diverse communities.
-Courses such as Gender and Human Rights; Law of Domestic Violence; Law and Social Justice; Race, Law, and Lawyering in a Diverse Environment; Selected Topics in Race and American Legal History; The Wire: Crime, Law, and Policy; our student-edited Journal of Women and the Law (which publishes scholarship by academics in the field); and programs such as Revive My Vote, Street Law, and our Center for Comparative Legal Studies and Post-Conflict Peacebuilding (which enables students to work for NGOs and similar organizations around the world) provide students with exposure to diverse perspectives and communities.
+Courses such as Gender and Human Rights; Law of Domestic Violence; Law and Social Justice; Race, Law, and Lawyering in a Diverse Environment; Selected Topics in Race and American Legal History; The Wire: Crime, Law, and Policy; our student-edited Journal of Race, Gender, and Social Justice (which publishes scholarship by academics in the field); and programs such as Revive My Vote, Street Law, and our Center for Comparative Legal Studies and Post-Conflict Peacebuilding (which enables students to work for NGOs and similar organizations around the world) provide students with exposure to diverse perspectives and communities.
 Special events, such as the Black Law Students Association’s annual symposium on race and the law, bring nationally known experts from outside William & Mary to engage with our students.

 Our clinics, including our Special Education Advocacy Clinic, Puller Veterans Benefits Clinic, Elder and Disability Law Clinic, Domestic Violence Clinic, and Legal Aid Clinic, serve diverse populations in the community and help students understand and serve a variety of client backgrounds and needs.
 Our Puller Veterans Benefits Clinic, in particular, has been recognized as a model for law schools throughout the country and has expanded its outreach efforts to include Military Mondays, a partnership with Starbucks Corporation to provide advice and counsel to veterans in local Starbucks locations.